 MD Program at the Icahn School of Medicine at Mount Sinai

-The Icahn School of medicine is ranked 19th out of 153 medical schools nationwide by U.S. News & World Report, 17th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty.
+The Icahn School of Medicine at Mount Sinai is ranked 17th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty.
 We have a legacy of excellence in education, basic, translational, and clinical research, patient care, and service to our community.
 Founded on the principle of balancing biologic thinking in medicine with a concern for society and the whole patient, our school offers a rich environment for lifelong learning.
 As the only school affiliated with the Mount Sinai Health System, we bring an extraordinary array of expertise into our classrooms and laboratories.

 In addition to the recognition we have received for education and research, the Icahn School of Medicine has achieved excellence in our service mission.
 We were honored with the Spencer Foreman Award for Outstanding Community Service in 2009, and received an 'A' on the American Medical Student Association (AMSA) PharmFree 2013 Scorecard.